ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

    * - 5.2.1 maternal BMI
      - Add maternal BMI risk exposure and risk effect
      - `Validation notebook can be found here <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/39d6bc256ec99eb1c5c0cf4717ffbb50a9f5d62f/model_validation/model5/model_5.2.0_gbd_verification.ipynb>`_: maternal BMI risk exposure and risk effects look as expected, no changes in wasting/stunting risk exposure or cause model validation from model 5.1.2.
 LBWSG interactive simulation V&V to follow.
+   * - 5.3.0 maternal supplementation intervention
+     - Add LBWSG scenario with maternal supplementation intervention.
+Also, the birthweight exposure bug for the late neonatal age group (identified and discussed in model 5.1.2 notes) was fixed.
+     - `Intervention implementation looks as expected <https://github.com/ihmeuw/vivarium_research_ciff_sam/blob/main/model_validation/model5/5.3.0_maternal_supplementation_intervention.ipynb>`_.
+Still need to do interactive sim to double check that the late neonatal BW exposure bug is resolved.
+   * - 5.3.1 insecticide treated nets intervention
+     - Add insecticide treated nets to the LBWSG scenario
+     - Validation notebook can be found here.
+[1] ITN target coverage is as expected, but it does not appear to scale-up and rather is implemented at target coverage for entire simulation.
+[2] BW shift for ITN coverage is a bit high in baseline scenario (40g) and a bit low in intervention scenario (29g), when expected value is 23 g - we also would not expect a different shift magnitude for the intervention across different scenarios.

 .. list-table:: Outstanding verification and validation issues
    :header-rows: 1